Ashkan-Yaldaie/thesis/documents/Thesis.md

 channels=1,samplerate=44100}:duplicate{dst=std{access=file,mux=ts,dst=clip.mpg}}' --run-time=10 vlc://quit
 ```

 This will record a ten seconds clip and save it as "clip.mpg".
-The command will overwrite the file on each execution, but the problem is fixed in the Python script below:
+The command was overwriting the file on each execution, but the problem was fixed in the Python script below:

 ``` python
 #! /usr/bin/python